louib/keepass-merge/README.md

-  -n, --no-prompt         Disables the password prompt on stdout -s, --same-credentials  Use the same credentials for both databases -d, --dry-run           Do not save the resulting database -h, --help              Print help
+  -n, --no-prompt         Disables the password prompt on stdout -s, --same-credentials  Use the same credentials for both databases -d, --dry-run           Do not save the resulting database -f, --force             Force saving the database even if warnings were generated -h, --help              Print help
   -V, --version           Print version
 ```